govuk-one-login/data-vocab/scripts/java-types/README.md

     └── maven-metadata-local.xml
 ```

-### Publish to remote Maven repository
+### Publish to GitHub Packages Maven repository

-To publish the artifact to your local Maven cache, use the `publish` Gradle task.
+To publish the artifact to the GitHub Packages Maven repository, use the `publish` Gradle task.

-You can set the Maven repository URL using the following Gradle properties:
+Per the [GitHub documentation](https://docs.github.com/en/actions/publishing-packages/publishing-java-packages-with-gradle) ensure the following environment variables are set:

-- `publish.maven.snapshotRepoUrl`
+- `GITHUB_ACTOR`
-- `publish.maven.releaseRepoUrl`
+- `GITHUB_TOKEN`

 > **Note**
-> For this to succeed, you must configure the required Maven repository settings
-> and have the appropriate publishing permissions.
+> For this to succeed, you must have the appropriate publishing permissions.
->
-> This is out of the scope of this documentation.
-See the [official documentation](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:complete_example).

 Example:

 ```shell
 ./gradlew clean publish
 ```

+### Publishing to another Maven repository

+This is out of the scope of this README.
+See the [official Gradle `maven-publish` documentation](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:complete_example).